Television Can Be Expensive (It Doesn’t Have To Be)

 - Redbox: Redbox allows you to rent a new release movie for $1 a night, which is an extremely low cost movie rental option.
 Search for coupon codes online for free redbox rentals, and it can be even cheaper!

-- Netflix.com: Slightly more, but the added convenience of keeping the movies and TV shows as long as you want, and being able to stream a selection of movies and TV shows over the computer, or networked media device. $7.99 for the basic streaming only package, $9.99 for 1 DVD at a time plan.
+- Netflix.com: Slightly more, but the added convenience of keeping the movies and TV shows as long as you want, and being able to stream a selection of movies and TV shows over the computer, or networked media device.
+Netflix is getting better all the time, now with great original series like House of Cards.
 Find all plans and how to maximize your return on this post: How Much Netflix Costs.

 - Amazon Instant Streaming: Amazon Prime members can stream hundreds of movies and TV shows included in their $79 yearly Amazon Prime membership.
 Other premium or recent movies and TV shows may have a purchase or rental cost.
 Amazon Instant streaming is now integrated with Xbox 360 and a variety of other media players.